xapids/LLM/Nano Banana/README.md

 For each room you want to work with, the intended flow is:

-1. Create a Bill of Quantities (Inventory)
+1. Create an Inventory List
-   * Use the prompt in Elements Prompt.
+   * Use the Elements Extractor Prompt.
    * Inputs: floor plan + interior photos.
    * Output: A structured text list of architectural features, joinery, and furniture.
    * This step ensures no items are missed before coding begins.

 2. Extract a room model (once per room or per batch of images)
-   * Use the prompt in Image → JSON Extractor.
+   * Use the Image → JSON Extractor prompt.
    * Inputs:
      * One floor plan image + one or more interior reference images of the *same* room.
-     * The "Bill of Quantities" text from Step 1.
+     * The Invetory List text from Step 1.
    * Output: a JSON object describing:

      * room geometry (`space`),